filecoin-project/lotus/metrics/README.md

 brew services start grafana
 ```

-You should now have Prometheus and Grafana running on your machine where Promotheus is already collecting metrics from your Lotus node (if its running) and saving it to a database.
+You should now have Prometheus and Grafana running on your machine where Prometheus is already collecting metrics from your Lotus node (if its running) and saving it to a database.

 You can confirm everything is setup correctly by visiting:
 - Prometheus (http://localhost:9090): You can open the metric explorer and view any of the aggregated metrics scraped from Lotus